Navigating Change in Marketing: Adapting to Industry Shifts and Trends

 Home movie rental company Blockbuster failed to adapt to streaming technology.
 It filed for bankruptcy in 2010.

-Mobile phone pioneer Nokia’s market cap once reached $250 billion.
-It was too slow to adapt to smartphone technology.
-In 2024, its market cap has fallen to $20 billion.
+A mobile phone pioneer, Nokia once had a market cap of $250 billion.
+However, it was too slow to adapt to smartphone technology, and in 2024, its market cap had fallen to $20 billion.

 These fall-from-glory stories tell the same thing: businesses that fail to embrace new technologies are doomed to fail or stagnate.
-It was true decades ago and will remain true for as long as civilization continues.
+It was true decades ago and will remain valid as long as civilization continues.

 A prime example of such technology today is AI.
 Adapting AI strategies is changing marketing by enabling personalized customer interactions at scale.
 It can predict consumer behavior, optimize ad placements, and enhance customer service by providing timely and relevant responses.